aker-1/GeminaL/README.md

 # What is GeminaL?

-GeminaL is an open-source tool written in Bash,<br>
+GeminaL is an open-source tool written in Bash, allowing to you <br>
-allowing to you to use ai in your terminal
+to use ai in your terminal

 <br><br>